 One of the best ways for increasing skin cancer awareness in these ethnic groups is to begin educating the children at as young an age as possible, and of course parents should also make a point of physically examining their children on a regular basis.

-minimize your chances of developing skin cancer, but it also makes it easier for you to be able to spend time outdoors without having to worry about the potential dangers concerned, simply because you'll be armed with the correct type of information in order to keep yourself safe.
+Not only does skin cancer awareness minimize your chances of developing skin cancer, but it also makes it easier for you to be able to spend time outdoors without having to worry about the potential dangers concerned, simply because you'll be armed with the correct type of information in order to keep yourself safe.

 Remember, no matter how old you may be, your loved ones don't want to lose you.
 So enjoy the sun but don't put yourself in harm's way and remain the skin cancer awareness leader of the pack.